Ham Island: Literature

 The island is referred to in Three Men in a Boat as, passing up through the lock at this point for the first time they note they can spy Windsor Castle in the distance.
 This trip is still facilitated with boat hire companies in riverside settlements such as Maidenhead, Windsor and Staines.

 Protection

 Part of the island is included within the Scheduled Ancient Monument, Kingsbury medieval palace and associated monuments.

-During the early months of 2014 the island was flooded, and many residents decided to leave their homes.
+In February 2014 the Thames burst its banks forcing some residents to leave their flooded homes.